myllynen/rhel-idm-automation/README.md

-Depending on the environment and requirements, separate vars files, group vars, variables defined in an inventory, or some other approach might be warranted.
-These examples aim to provide a known-good starting point for common installation types.
+Depending on the environment and requirements, separate vars files, group vars, variables defined in an inventory, or some other approach might be warranted for providing IPA/IdM configuration.
+These examples aim to provide a known-good starting point for typical installations.

 ## Quick Usage Example